variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 930 8th Avenue

-Polar Pat Entertainment Presents Karaoke Night from 6-8pm featuring DJ Maya spinning 80's and 90's Hits. $5 cover from 6-8pm and no cover from 8-11pm.
-Offering drink discount all night.
+El Persidi&oacute; will be playing at the Joe Molina Gallery & Studios.
+Cost is $5 for this 18 and over live concert.
+Doors open at 8pm and they will have $1 Margaritas from 8-9pm.

 ### Lincoln Park Emporium

 822 8th Street

-Lincoln Park Emporium will be hosting local creative expert Sandy Sup, who will showcase her handmade aprons and various specialty items.
-Josie Damian will also be joining us to show us how she makes her beautiful jewelry.
+Lincoln Park Emporium will be hosting local creative, Joyce Pope, who will showcase her unique handmade fabric coiled baskets and various specialty items.
+She’ll share the tips and techniques she’s learned while creating these beautiful, useful treasures.
 Light refreshments provided by Miss Mary's Kitchen Store.
-Stop by, no reservations or purchase necessary.
-For information, call 970-351-6222.

 ### Madison & Main Gallery

 927 16th Street

-Madison and Main Gallery will host the 31st Annual Garden Show.
-The theme this year is “Swinging into Spring”.
-This popular spring show runs through June 29th so swing into the gallery and meet the guest artists and members at the opening reception on May 4th from 5-8pm.
+During the 31st Annual Garden Show, “Swinging into Spring”, the Madison and Main Gallery will host an artist demonstration with Tess Jones sharing her technique of fly tying.
+This popular spring show runs through June 29th so swing into the gallery and meet some of the artists at the First Friday Artist Demonstration on June 1st from 5:30-7pm.
 In addition to the new work by member artists, the gallery is excited to have the work of eight guest artists on exhibit.
 The slate of guest artists are Bill Fritz, Ambrette Gilkey, Cat Hagan, Vicki McCargar, Tim Preston, Tania Rustage, Cindy Shaha, and Lauren Thurman.
-The Madison & Main Gallery is artist-owned.
-Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
+For more details about the show and the demonstration, call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com.
+The Madison & Main Gallery is artist-owned and Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
 All items in the gallery are for sale.
-For more details about the show call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](www.madisonandmaingallery.com).&nbsp;

 ### Margie’s Cafe